matthiasmullie/mullie.eu/_posts/2016-04-06-measuring-software-coupling.md

 may be at odds with the need or desire to change it.
 High stability is good, as long as you don't need to change the implementation often.

+A class should either be as stable as possible, or as unstable as possible.
+Those can always be refactored later, and having the instability in a few places is better than spreading it out across the entire system.

 **A class should depend only on classes that are more stable that itself.**

 If you want to look into coupling in your projects, head on to